KarimSlama/Qaf_Store/README.md

 # Qaf Store 🛒 – A Complete E-Commerce Solution

 Qaf Store is a robust and scalable e-commerce application designed to provide a seamless online shopping experience.
-Built with **Flutter** for a smooth cross-platform UI ,it ensures high performance, security, and flexibility for both customers and sellers.
+Built with **Flutter** for a smooth cross-platform UI, it ensures high performance, security, and flexibility for both customers and sellers.

 ## ✨ Key Features
 - 🖌 **Modern & Intuitive UI** – A clean, user-friendly interface for a great shopping experience.